 General COVID-19 FAQ

 All Northeastern locations have adopted an advanced, highly flexible learning model called Hybrid NUflex.
-From week to week, Hybrid NUflex allows some students to attend classes in person while others join remotely via Zoom or Teams.
-To manage classroom density, some students will be in the classroom while others are learning remotely, in real time.
+From week to week, Hybrid NUflex allows some learners to attend classes in person while others join remotely via Zoom or Teams.
+To manage classroom density, some learners will be in the classroom while others are learning remotely, in real-time.

 Faculty will decide how to best deliver their individual courses through Hybrid NUflex.
-The technology allows students to begin the term remotely and then come to campus, to begin in person and later transition to remote learning, or to be fully remote for the semester.
+The technology allows learners to begin the term remotely and then come to campus, to begin in-person and later transition to remote learning, or to be fully remote for the semester.
 All members of the Roux community will be asked to remain flexible in the face of the evolving pandemic and changing public health guidelines.
 Speak with an enrollment advisor if you have questions about specific programs.